wavefrontHQ/docs/pages/doc/tracing_basics.md

 Wavefront follows the [OpenTracing](https://opentracing.io/) standard for representing and manipulating trace data.
 This means:

-* Wavefront represents an individual workflow (transaction) in an application as a _trace_.
+* Wavefront represents an individual workflow in an application as a trace.
 A trace shows you how a particular request propagates throughout your application or among a set of services.

-* A Wavefront trace consists of one or more _spans_, which are the individual segments of work in the trace.
+* A Wavefront trace consists of one or more spans, which are the individual segments of work in the trace.
 Each span represents time spent by an operation in a service.

-Because requests normally consist of other requests, a trace actually consists of a _tree_ of spans.
+Because requests normally consist of other requests, a trace actually consists of a tree of spans.

 ### Sample Application
 <!--- Revise with final names and inventory of services and operations.
 Styling vs. Designer. --->